Vatican euro coins

 Vatican euro coins are issued by the Philatelic and Numismatic Office of the Vatican City State and minted by Istituto Poligrafico e Zecca dello Stato (IPZS), in Rome, Italy.
 The euro is the official currency of the Vatican City, although Vatican City is not a member of the Eurozone or the European Union.
+The euro has been the official currency of Vatican City since 2002.
+Before that, the Vatican lira was the official currency.

 Vatican euro design

 For images of the common side and a detailed description of the coins, see euro coins.

 First series (2002–2005)

 The initial series of Vatican euro coins featured an effigy of Pope John Paul II.
 They were issued only in collector sets and bore an extreme markup with the 2002 collector set costing well over a thousand euro.

 Second series (2005)

 Following the death of Pope John Paul II in April 2005, Vatican City issued special coins during the period of Sede vacante depicting the emblem of the Apostolic Chamber (i.e. two crossed keys beneath an umbraculum, or umbrella) and the coat of arms of the Camerlengo of the Holy Roman Church, at the time Cardinal Eduardo Martínez Somalo.